aiondemand/aiod-api-examples-php/README.md

 ### 1. Create the API client libraries

-The AIoD API follows the [OpenAPI](https://github.com/OAI/OpenAPI-Specification) specification and therefore it's extremely easy to build libraries for accessing its endpoints in order to store and/or retrieve data.
+The AIoD API follows the [OpenAPI](https://github.com/OAI/OpenAPI-Specification) specification, and therefore it's extremely easy to build libraries for accessing its endpoints in order to store and/or retrieve data.
 In fact, this can be done automatically with the help of [Swagger Codegen](https://github.com/swagger-api/swagger-codegen), a project which allows generation of API client libraries (SDK generation), server stubs and documentation automatically given an OpenAPI Spec.

 You can find the OpenAPI Spec for your local installation of the AIoD API on [localhost:8000/openapi.json](http://localhost:8000/openapi.json).
 From there, you can simply follow the instructions on the Swagger Codegen project to build the required libraries, or use the tool at
 [editor.swagger.io](https://editor.swagger.io/) to load the `openapi.json` file (via the File > Import File menu) and then to generate the client for PHP (via Generate Client > php).